Fed up with your children fighting all the time? Learn how to stop the bickering with these effective sibling rivalry solutions!

 Raise your hand if you can relate to the crying and whining that happens the minute your kids both want the same thing.

-The inevitable reaction is to cry and pout about not getting his share, the world unfair in his eyes.
-How can you teach them to share?
+The inevitable reaction is to cry, pout, and even resort to name-calling.
+How can you teach them to compromise?

 - Don’t force them to share.
 Or at least not right away, especially when the one using the desired item is interested and focused on it.
-You can imagine how frustrating it is to be so into an item, only to have to give it up in the name of sharing.
+You can imagine how frustrating it is to be interested in an item, only to have to give it up in the name of sharing.

 Challenge 3: Your kids hurt each other

 Whether your kids say the other is “mean” or outright punch them in the tummy, nothing feels worse than witnessing them hurting each other.

 Most likely, they’re behaving from a place of anger and resentment, one where clear judgment or logic isn’t exactly at the forefront.
 They might have different temperaments.
 And regardless of how terrible the behavior is, it’s likely that it stemmed from a valid reason, such as feeling hurt or excluded.